Electron microscopy facility

 Microscope (SEM) to visualise the sample surface.
 Furthermore it includes one

-Transmission Electron Microscope (TEM) to observe standard sections of samples, or to perform tomographic or cryo-TEM analysis (80 - 200 kV).
+Transmission Electron Microscope (TEM) to observe standard sections of samples, or to reach molecular level (80 - 200 kV).

 The service is also involved in various